 • Scleritis – Scleritis is inflammation of the eye which occurs in the white, outer layer of the eye.
 This area is called the sclera.
 Symptoms of this include pain, swelling, irritation, sensitivity to light and possibly diminished sight.
 If you think this may be a concern for you, seeing a doctor immediately is important.

 • Iritis – The iris is the colored portion of your eye.
 It too can become inflamed and irritated.
 When irritated, blurred vision is usually a symptom, but you may also experience “floating sensations” or other problems with sight.

 • Uveitis – The symptoms of Uveitis are very similar to those of Iritis.
 However, the inflammation is at the very center of your eye, called the uvea.

 Medicinal Side Effects

-As an RA patient, you probably know how important it is to stay in touch with your doctor or doctors and work with him or her to develop a treatment plan that will have you feeling your very best.
+As an RA patient, you probably know how important it is to stay in touch with your doctor or doctors and work with him or her to develop a treatment plan that will work best for you.
 Remember, your doctor will not have any idea how you are feeling and may not even think to check your eyes for problems if you don’t make him or her aware of your symptoms.
-Don’t ignore those floaters or keep treating your dry eyes with eye drops; instead, talk with your doctor about your problems so that the health of your eyes (and your vision) is never compromised.
+Don’t ignore those visual floaters or keep treating your dry eyes with eye drops; instead, talk with your doctor about your problems so that the health of your eyes (and your vision) is never compromised.

 When you have RA, eye problems are not always a direct effect of the disease.
-Therefore, it is important to schedule regular appointments with your ophthalmologist as well as your rheumatologist or primary caregiver and make certain information is being passed between the two offices.
+Therefore, it is important to schedule regular appointments with your ophthalmologist as well as your rheumatologist or primary caregiver and make certain information is being passed between the various physicians.
 In doing this, you will assure that you, and your eyesight, are getting the best care possible.